rafaelereno/pinoy-buy-and-sell/README.md

 # pinoy-buy-and-sell
-A buy-and-sell web platform inspired by Carousell and Lamudi, built for Filipinos.
+A buy-and-sell web platform inspired by Facebook Marketplace, Carousell and Lamudi, built for Filipinos.